groupdocs-merger/GroupDocs.Merger-Products/content/merger/net/remove/epub.en.md

       content: |
         ```csharp {style=abap}
-        // Create a Merger instance with the source file
+        // Initialize Merger with the file path
         using (Merger merger = new Merger("document.epub"))
         {
-            // Specify the page number to be moved
+            // Specify the page number(s) to be removed
             RemoveOptions removeOptions = new RemoveOptions(new int[] { 2 });

-            // Move the page to the new position
+            // Apply the removal settings
             merger.RemovePages(removeOptions);

-            // Save the modified document
+            // Save the updated document
             merger.Save("result.epub");
         }
         ```